Style recommendation startup Stylitics raises $15M – TechCrunch

 “With the rapid growth of digital commerce, retailers are scrambling to keep pace with the consumer demand for more visually exciting and compelling shopping experiences,” Dur said in a statement.

-The startup said it will use the money to grow its sales and marketing team while new developing new types of shoppable content and in-store experiences
+The startup said it will use the money to grow its sales and marketing team while developing new types of shoppable content and in-store experiences.